Cameroon - Country Portrait

 - Form of government: Presidential system (within the Commonwealth); Constitution from 1996

-- Cameroon is known for: Mount Cameroon is an active volcano and at 4095 meters, is the highest peak on the African west coast
+- Known for: Mount Cameroon is an active volcano and at 4095 meters, is the highest peak on the African west coast

 Cameroon is also referred to as "Africa in miniature" because of its diversity.
 The climate and landscape of Cameroon's west coast can be separated into two zones.
 Its location near the equatorial rain climate, means southern Cameroon is very humid and receives high precipitation.
 Dense tropical rain forests dominate the scene with their innumerable tree species - including oil palm, bamboo, mahogany, teak, ebony, and rubber and cover about 40 percent of the country.
 Cameroon's forests are therefore an important source of income and food.
 To the north, it becomes increasingly drier.
 A large part of the Sahel zones extends over the northern part of the country.
 Cameroon shares a border with six other countries: Nigeria, Central Africa, Chad, Equatorial Guinea, Gabon, and the Republic of Congo.
 Cameroon’s cultural life is influenced by more than 240 different ethnic groups and linguistic diversity made up of more than 230 languages, which give this country its unique charm.